leahtynan/rainbow-scrapbook/README.md

 In my 2016 prototype, I had an HTML page for each color.
 For this new version, my plan is to store the data about each color (object file names, color name, etc.) in a JSON file and use it to re-load the visuals each time the user navigates to a new color.

-The application uses several external resources: the Masonry cascading grid layout library by David Desandro, the CSS conic gradient polyfill by Lea Verou, jQuery, and Modernizr.
+This work-in-progress uses several external resources: the Masonry cascading grid layout library by David Desandro, the CSS conic gradient polyfill by Lea Verou, jQuery, and Modernizr.
+I'm unsure whether I'll continue using them.

-I'm still working on gathering and editing all the images, so the scrapbook currently uses placeholders.
+I'm working on gathering and editing all the images with the help of one of my artist friends.
+I made sure to photograph a yellow, orange, and red leaf while we were in peak foliage in Boston!